RanFukazawa/project3-guess-country-game-react/README.md

 7. Populate the database:
     - Navigate to `/admin` on your deployed site
+    - Login to the admin page: username: `admin` password: `admin-only`
     - Add 15-20 countries through the admin panel

 ## Author